Member Login

 Disclaimer

-Emotional Freedom Techniques (EFT) is still considered experimental in nature although it is gaining in scientific support it is not yet widely accepted as a formally validated scientific technique.
+Emotional Freedom Techniques (EFT) is considered experimental in nature.
+While it is gaining in scientific support and is accepted as a legitimate psychological technique, it is not yet widely accepted as a formally validated scientific technique.

-If you experience any unusual symptoms practicing the technique you should seek the advice of a health professional.
-Although the results of our research and others in the academic world indicated that many people benefiting from the use of Clinical EFT with their food cravings, weight loss, anxiety and depression, the responses to the technique are individual.
-A lack of result or progress may mean you need professional assistance.
+If you experience any unusual symptoms practicing the technique you should seek the advice of a health professional immediately.
+Although the results of our research and others in the academic world indicate that many people benefit from the use of Clinical EFT with their food cravings, weight loss, anxiety and depression, the responses to the technique are quite specific to each individual.
+The effectiveness of EFT may vary from person to person, and such we make no guarantees about individual outcomes.
+A lack of result or progress may mean you need advice or intervention from a health professional.
+For assistance to locate an appropriate health professional, please email us at [email protected].

-If you have any concern regarding your health or mental state, it is recommend that you seek out advice or treatment from a qualified, licensed health care professional.
-Before making any dietary changes or discontinuing, reducing or increasing prescription medications it is recommended that you consult with a doctor, pharmacist or other qualified medical or health professional first.
+Before making any dietary changes or discontinuing, reducing or increasing prescription medications it is recommended that you consult with your doctor, pharmacist or other qualified medical or health professional first.